Jacob Riis Park: Expansion under Robert Moses

 The Marine Parkway Bridge was opened July 3, 1937, after which the ferry service to Riis Park was discontinued.
 With the opening of the bridge, Green Bus Lines created a new route, the Q35, operating across the bridge between Riis Park and the Flatbush−Nostrand Avenues station in Brooklyn.
 In addition, the Brooklyn Bus Corporation extended their B2 bus route to Riis Park.
 Due to increasing bus traffic, the Parks Department and the Brooklyn Bus Corporation constructed an enclosed bus shelter with turnstiles to expedite passenger boarding.
-On Friday August 6, 1937, the park began holding weekly fireworks shows.
+On August 6, 1937, the park began holding weekly fireworks shows.
 The park's pitch and putt golf course was opened on May 14, 1938.
 The Belt Parkway system was opened in June 1940, connecting to the Marine Parkway Bridge.

 A lighted softball field just west of the bathhouse was created in summer 1940.
 A bust of Jacob Riis at the western mall building was completed on October 14, 1940.
 The Wise and Son street clock was installed on the boardwalk on March 4, 1941.
 The bathhouse and other structures were waterproofed in 1943.
 The stairs from the beach and boardwalk to the second floor of the bathhouse were removed between 1948 and 1949.
 The second-floor cafeteria, meanwhile, was replaced with additional lockers, while a new cafeteria was built on the first floor.
 Numerous other renovations took place between 1949 and 1958.